Jordan-Lee-Entertainment/elixire/README.md

 # Specially the "INSERT INTO domains" line.
 psql -U postgres -f schema.sql

+# Update frontend and admin-panel repositories
+make update

-# build frontend before running the app
+# Build the frontend and the admin-panel
-# you need a reasonably decent node version
-cd frontend
-npm i
-npm run build:production
+make

 # make folders you need, you set them on config.py
 mkdir images